Cranberry-Orange “Snow” Scones

 - 1 teaspoon (5ml) grated orange zest, optional

-- sugar for sprinkling, pearl sugar is pretty if you have it, turbinado is nice, too, regular sugar is just fine as well
+- sugar for sprinkling: pearl sugar is pretty if you have it, but turbinado (or other) sugar is tastier, see notes above

 - Preheat the oven to 400ºF.
-Butter a rimmed baking sheet (or line it with parchment paper).
+Line a rimmed baking sheet with parchment paper.
 Pulse the cranberries briefly in a food processor: ten 1-second pulses should do it.
 Reference photo for size.

-- Whisk together flour, baking powder, baking soda, sugar, salt and orange zest (if using).
-Add the cranberries and toss to combine.
+- Whisk together flour, baking powder, baking soda, sugar, salt, and orange zest (if using).
 Cut the butter into ½-inch cubes and scatter the cubes over the dry ingredients.
 Use a pastry blender or the back of a fork to cut the butter into the dry ingredients.
-When you are finished, the butter should be dispersed throughout the flour in pea-sized lumps (or bigger… mine always are).
+When you are finished, the butter should be dispersed throughout the flour in pea-sized lumps.

-- Add the buttermilk all at once and mix gently with a wooden spoon until the dough holds together.
+- Add the buttermilk and the cranberries, and mix gently with a wooden spoon or spatula just until the dough holds together.
 If the mixture seems dry, add a tablespoon more buttermilk (or more as needed).
 If necessary, knead gently with your hands to help the dough come together.

 - Dust your work surface with flour and turn the dough out onto it.
-Divide the dough into two even portions.
-Using your hands, pat each portion into a circular disk about 1½ inches thick.
-(Or, if you want to follow Tartine’s instructions, pat the dough into a rectangle about 18 inches long, 5 inches wide, and 1½ inches thick).
+Using your hands, pat the dough into a rectangle about 1½ inches thick.
 Using a biscuit cutter or any round cutter (I use a 2.5-inch biscuit cutter), cut each disk into about 8 circles.
-Gathering the scraps together and repeat.
+Gather the scraps together and repeat.
 Transfer scones to prepared sheet pan.
 (I like to chill my scones for 20 minutes at this point before baking them; you also can freeze the scones at this point — see notes above.)
 Brush the top with melted butter.
 Sprinkle with sugar.
 Note: You also can cut these into triangles, which is easier.

-- I like to place the pan into another rimmed baking sheet because often the bottom of my scones burn, but if you don’t have issues with your baking sheets, just use one sheet.
-Bake until the tops of the scones are lightly browned, about 20 to 25 minutes.
+- I like to place the pan on another rimmed baking sheet because often the bottom of my scones burn, but if you don’t have issues with your baking sheets, just use one sheet.
+Bake until the tops of the scones are lightly browned, about 20 minutes.
 Remove from the oven, let cool briefly, then serve with butter on the side.